IU-PR/Capstone_project/content/docs/2024/Bookrooms/week5.md

 Backend Completion:

 - The backend development is now considered complete.
-All core features, including user management, booking creation/deletion, data retrieval (buildings, room types, current bookings), and data validation are fully functional and integrated with the database.
+All core features, including user management, booking creation/deletion, data retrieval (room types, current bookings), and data validation are fully functional and integrated with the database.

 Frontend Integration:

 - We successfully integrated the newly developed backend API endpoints into the frontend, enabling user interaction with key features:
-  * Building Selection: Users can now browse available buildings and view their floor plans.
   * Room Type Filtering: Users can filter their room search based on specific room types, such as meeting rooms or lecture rooms.
   * Booking Management: Users can now create, view, and delete their own bookings.